 The effects of marijuana on pain are somewhat complicated, but it is believed that marijuana acts on specific pain pathways in the body.
 Cannabinoids in marijuana have analgesic (pain-relieving) and anti-inflammatory properties in addition to the suppression of the pain signals that are sent to the brain.

 In 2017, a survey was conducted with individuals who used cannabis as a substitute pain reliever for other medications.
 The conclusion was that 81 percent found that marijuana was more effective at treating their condition than other, more powerful drugs.
-In other studies, researchers found that when patients used both cannabis and opioids together, the amount of opioid needed to control the pain was significantly reduced helping to lower the chances of the patient becoming dependent or addicted to opioids altogether.
+In other studies, researchers found that when patients used both cannabis and opioids together, the amount of opioids needed to control the pain was significantly reduced, helping to lower the chances of the patient becoming dependent or addicted to opioids altogether.

 Perhaps the most surprising fact of all is that according to a 2016 study published in the New York Times, in states that chose to legalize medical marijuana, there was a 25 percent decrease in opioid overdoses.
-With statistics such as these, many people may question why the federal government has not followed the states example and legalized cannabis for medical uses.
+With statistics such as these, many people may question why the federal government has not followed the state’s example and legalized cannabis for medical uses.

 Individuals living in the empire state should schedule an appointment with one of the many licensed practitioners who can provide a recommendation for medical marijuana.
-To speed up the process, providers suggest that you bring all previous medical documentation including any diagnostic x-rays, or MRIs to support your qualifying diagnosis.
-Once you have been evaluated, the practitioner will submit your information to the state’s Medical Marijuana Program who will then issue the required ID card.
+To speed up the process, providers suggest that you bring all previous medical documentation, including any diagnostic x-rays, or MRIs to support your qualifying diagnosis.
+Once you have been evaluated, the practitioner will submit your information to the state’s Medical Marijuana Program, who will then issue the required ID card.
 Because each marijuana card expires annually, patients should schedule recertification at least two months before the expiration date.